 The European Poetry Festival is the biggest consistent celebration of continental poetry in the UK.
-For seven years as a festival, and a decade as an event series, over 1000 European poets have performed new collaborations across the British Isles.
+For nine years as a festival, and over fifteen years as an event series, over 1000 European poets have performed new collaborations across the British Isles.
 The festival celebrates, in the UK and beyond, the grand resurgence in avant-garde and literary poetry that has marked the 21st century across Europe and it aims to not only innovate what a live poetry experience might be, but to inculcate community and engagement between poets across the continent, as well as between new audiences and complex poetries.
-At the heart of this is our collaborative model, our Camarade events.
+At the heart of this is our collaborative model, the Camarade events.
 Here pairs of poets, visiting or based in the UK, create brand new works for each event, free to create as they wish.
 Each event often features multiple pairings, and so our events become energised, engaging playgrounds for experimentation as well as friendships.

 As well as our unique festivals and our standalone Camarade events, the EPF has also curated events beyond the UK, with Camarade events in Kosice, Bergen, Vienna, Ljubljana and other cities across Europe.
 The EPF is a mode of literature, commissioned by festivals across Europe for it’s pioneering collaborative and commission events.